ava-labs/teleporter/contracts/src/CrossChainApplications/GETTING_STARTED.md

             );
 ```

 With the sending side complete, the next step is to implement `ITeleporterReceiver.receiveTeleporterMessage`.
 The receiver in this example will just receive the arbitrary string data, and check that the message is sent through Teleporter.
+To the `receiveTeleporterMessage` function, add:

 ```solidity
         // Only the Teleporter receiver can deliver a message.